Dik131/CS50M/README.md

-# Hire are my progress in Harvard CS50 Mobile course
+# Here is my progress in Harvard CS50 Mobile course